OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 The `data` region in the above examples enables the `x` and `y` arrays to be reused between the two `parallel` regions.
-This will remove any data copies that happen between the two regions, but it still does not guarantee optimial data movement.
+This will remove any data copies that happen between the two regions, but it still does not guarantee optimal data movement.
 In order to provide the information necessary to perform optimal data movement, the programmer can add data clauses to the `data` region.